Skip to main content

 Study Implications

 “This study investigates the possibility that the composition of the gut microbiota may predict response to cannabis oil in people with fibromyalgia,” says Minerbi.
 “If successful, this study will pave the way in understanding interpersonal variability in response to cannabis.
-In turn, this can lead for tailoring the treatment of medical cannabis to produce maximum benefits with minimal side effects.”
+In turn, this can lead to tailoring the treatment of medical cannabis to produce maximum benefits with minimal side effects.”

 “The gut microbiota is modifiable,” points out Minerbi.
 “This makes it an attractive therapeutic target to optimize cannabis therapy for individuals with fibromyalgia.
 It could represent a major step forward in exploring targeted treatments for this poorly understood disease.”